Dive into the Vibrant Matsuri and Japanese Festivals: From Odori Celebrations to the Iconic Takayama Matsuri

 Date: April 19th and 20th every year

-Furukawa Festival, held every April as the annual festival of Keta Wakamiya Shrine, is a traditional Shinto ritual passed on for over 400 years.
+Furukawa Matsuri, held every April as the annual festival of Keta Wakamiya Shrine, is a traditional Shinto ritual passed on for over 400 years.
 It has also been designated an Important Intangible Folk Cultural Property by the Japanese government and an Intangible Cultural Heritage by UNESCO.
 The festival comprises both “calm” and “moving” elements.
-The “Mikoshi Gyoretsu”, a procession of the mikoshi portable shrine carrying the shrine’s deity accompanied by traditional music, and the “Yatai Hikizoroe”, a gathering of the festival floats, are events that take place in “calmness”.
+The “Mikoshi Gyoretsu”, a procession of the mikoshi portable shrine carrying the shrine’s deity accompanied by traditional music, and the “Yatai Hikizoroe”, a gathering of the matsuri floats, are events that take place in “calmness”.
 The Okoshi-Daiko (rousing drum) is a dynamic event where white sarashi cloth-clad men engage in breathless drum-pounding battles.
 Charming “Kodomo Kabuki” performances, in which children dress up as the folklore characters Ushiwakamaru and Benkei, are also held on the yatai.

 Dates: The Saturday and Sunday closest to May 15th every year

-Ogaki Festival is said to have started in 1648, when 10 “dashi” festival floats were built and paraded around the town of Ogaki to mark the rebuilding of the Hachiman Shrine.
+Ogaki Matsuri is said to have started in 1648, when 10 “dashi” festival floats were built and paraded around the town of Ogaki to mark the rebuilding of the Hachiman Shrine.
 Held every May, a total of 13 dashi festival floats are paraded through the castle town against a backdrop of blazing fresh green foliage.
 The performances held on the floats in front of Hachiman Shrine, including plays by “Karakuri” marionette dolls and dancing by children, are a must-see, and the festive atmosphere is heightened by the numerous stalls that line the roads.
-Designated as an important intangible folk cultural property of Japan and a UNESCO Intangible Cultural Heritage, this major festival represents the Mino region.
+Designated as an important intangible folk cultural property of Japan and a UNESCO Intangible Cultural Heritage, this major Japanese festival represents the Mino region.

 Dates: Mid-July to mid-September every year